Worship is Weird

 Private/personal activity done in public (others are bound to see it as strange)

 The best way to illustrate this point is to look at how some of the people in the Bible worshiped God.
 Now maybe you are used to these stories and understand the worshipper’s intentions, but think about them from the point of view of those around at the time.
-Friends, these actions are weird!
+Friends, these actions are weird.

-Exod 29: 38 "Now this is what you shall offer on the altar: two lambs of the first year, day by day continually.
-39"One lamb you shall offer in the morning, and the other lamb you shall offer at twilight.
-40"With the one lamb shall be one-tenth of an ephah of flour mixed with one-fourth of a hin of pressed oil, and one-fourth of a hin of wine as a drink offering.
-41"And the other lamb you shall offer at twilight; and you shall offer with it the grain offering and the drink offering, as in the morning, for a sweet aroma, an offering made by fire to the Lord.
-42"This shall be a continual burnt offering throughout your generations at the door of the tabernacle of meeting before the Lord, where I will meet you to speak with you."
+“Now this is what you shall offer on the altar: two lambs a year old day by day regularly.
+One lamb you shall offer in the morning, and the other lamb you shall offer at twilight.
+And with the first lamb a tenth measure of fine flour mingled with a fourth of a hin of beaten oil, and a fourth of a hin of wine for a drink offering.
+The other lamb you shall offer at twilight, and shall offer with it a grain offering and its drink offering, as in the morning, for a pleasing aroma, a food offering to the Lord.
+It shall be a regular burnt offering throughout your generations at the entrance of the tent of meeting before the Lord, where I will meet with you, to speak to you there.”
+(Exod 29:38ff ESV)

-I guarantee, that to a Greek intellectual or a northern European slave, this would sound weird!
-Didn’t your mother ever tell you not to play with or waste food?
+To a Greek intellectual or a northern European slave, this would surely sound weird!
+“Didn’t your mother ever tell you not to play with or waste food?”

 Now, I admit that sometimes I envy the OT priests.
 At least they KNEW how to worship God, because God had very specifically told them!
 But how much more precious is New Testament worship—full of the variety and personal expression that we enjoy!